suchlab/pky/README.md

 # pky
-Fine-grained access to GitHub packages
+Fine-grained access to GitHub Packages

 ## The problem
 GitHub Packages is awesome.
 You can publish private packages for you or your team to use.